seanhuang1228/dot/nvim/.config/nvim/README.md

 ### Markdown

 I use [markdown-preview][markdown-preview] to preview markdown file.
-Config file is in the `markdown.lua` ins the custom plugin directory.
+Config file is in the `markdown.lua` in the custom plugin directory.

 #### Key bindings